Exawind/amr-wind/docs/sphinx/user/inputs_incflo.rst

    Specify reference density.
    For the most part if :input_param:`incflo.constant_density` = true then `incflo.density` sets a constant density everywhere.
    Refer to the field initializer for your chosen :input_param:`incflo.physics` for how `incflo.density` is used.

+.. input_param:: incflo.gravity

+   **type:** List of three Real numbers, optional, default = 0 0 -9.81

+   Acceleration due to gravity in m/s\ :sup:`2` \.
+This constant vector is used by all parts of the solver related to gravity.

 .. input_param:: incflo.velocity